daverix/slingerORM/README.md

         ...
     }

-The storage class will then require you to pass in the mapper because it doesn't have an empty constructor anymore:
+The mapper class will then require you to pass in the serializer because it doesn't have an empty constructor anymore:

     Mapper<ExampleEntity> mapper = new ExampleEntityMapper(new MyCustomSerializer());

-    ExampleEntityStorage storage = SlingerExampleEntityStorage.builder()
+    Storage storage = new SlingerStorage(db);
-        .exampleEntityMapper(mapper)
+    storage.registerMapper(mapper);
-        .build();
+    ...

 Download
 --------